huksley/todo-react-ssr-serverless/css/README.md

-The following files in this directory are taken verbatim from TodoMVC project:
+The following files in this directory were taken from TodoMVC project:

  - base.css
  - index.css